RedpointArchive/Protogame.Template.Blank/PROJECT_NAME.Content/assets/AssetReadme.txt

-This is the location where you would place your raw asset files, such as PNG assets.
-When you run the asset manager next to the game, it will edit the files in this folder whenever you create or update new assets.
+This is the location where you store source assets, such as PNG files and other content.
+If you are targeting non-desktop platforms, you must run compile.bat to compile assets.

-You should remove this readme once you have added your first asset.